varabyte/kobweb/README.md

 **Note:** The last part of a URL, here `settings`, is called a *slug*.

-By default, the slug comes from the file name but this behavior can be overridden (more on that shortly).
+By default, the slug comes from the file name, but this behavior can be overridden (more on that shortly).

 The file name `Index.kt` is special.
 If a page is defined inside such a file, it will be treated as the default page under that URL.
 For example, a page defined in `.../pages/admin/Index.kt` will be visited if the user visits